icure/icure-multiplatform-sdk/python-wrapper/README.md

 Experimental features are not enabled in the standard distributions of curl, therefore if you want to use websockets you will need to find a distribution that has the websocket feature enabled, or you need to build the library yourself.

+In the distributed version of the python sdk we include the prebuilt libcurl with experimental websockets support.

 ### Building libcurl with websocket support

 ```bash